 The CAS will be sent as an electronic document to your email address.
 It contains key information about you and your studies at Regent’s which you must check carefully.

-The University reserves the right to not issue a CAS where applicants:
+The University reserves the right to not issue a CAS.
+For more information, contact [email protected].

 Applicants: request your CAS

-You must pay a minimum deposit of £4,000 towards your tuition fees.
-For more information on how to pay your deposit, please see login into your applicant portal to see the options.
+You must pay a deposit towards your tuition fees.
+For more information on how to pay your deposit, visit this page.
 You can pay by UK bank transfer, card or international bank transfer.

-Complete the CAS request form that will be sent to you from 3 months before the start date of course.
-Please complete this as fully as you can.
+Complete the CAS request form that'll be sent to you three months before the start of your course.
+Please add as much detail as possible.

-A tuberculosis certificate, If you are submitting your Student visa application in any country listed here, you must provide a valid medical certificate by an approved medical clinic confirming you are free of tuberculosis.
-The certificate must be less than 6 months old on the date you submit your visa application.
+A tuberculosis certificate.
+If you're submitting your Student visa application in any country listed here, you must provide a valid medical certificate by an approved UKVI medical clinic confirming you're free of tuberculosis.
+The certificate must be less than six months old on the date you submit your visa application.

-There are a number of documents you will need to provide when making your Student visa application.
-It is very important to assemble all the required documents before you make your application online.
-Depending on your circumstances, you may be exempt from submitting some documentation with your initial application but that does not mean that you are exempt from meeting the requirement: the documents may still be requested by the UKVI when assessing your application and your application may be refused if you fail to provide them.
+There are a number of documents you'll need to provide when making your Student visa application.
+It's very important to assemble all the required documents before you make your application online.
+Depending on your circumstances, you may be exempt from submitting some documentation with your initial application, but that doesn't mean you're exempt from meeting the requirement: the documents may still be requested by the UKVI when assessing your application and your application may be refused if you fail to provide them.

-You will need your current passport or a valid travel document.
-If you have dual nationality, you will need to use the same passport as confirmed on your CAS statement.
+You'll need your current passport or a valid travel document.
+If you have dual nationality, you'll need to use the same passport as confirmed on your CAS statement.

 Your CAS number